MILLIONS OF CATS – View on Amazon

 “My dear!” (his little wife is very concerned). “….
 I asked for one little cat, and what do I see? – Cats here, cats there, cats and kittens everywhere, hundreds of cats, thousands of cats, millions and billions and trillions of cats.”

-Oh, my!
 Absolutely too many cats to keep!
 They’ll have to choose.
-So they ask,“Which one of you is the prettiest?”
+“Which one of you is the prettiest?” they ask.

 “I think they must have eaten each other all up,” said the very old woman.

-“I’ve seen…Hundreds of cats, Thousands of cats, Millions and billions and trillions of cats – and not one was as prettty as this one.”
+“I’ve seen…Hundreds of cats, Thousands of cats, Millions and billions and trillions of cats -” says the old man, “and not one was as pretty as this one.”

 If you’d like to know more about Wanda Gag and view some idyllic images from the book, here’s a good post in a very good blog called Animalarium.